Team-Micras/micras_simulation/README.md

 ros2 launch micras_simulation micras.launch.xml name:=[test_name]
 ```

+The test name must be the same as the test file name, at the [MicrasFirmware tests directory](./MicrasFirmware/tests/src/), without the file extension at the end.

 ## 🐛 Debugging

 It is possible to debug the project using [`gdb`](https://www.gnu.org/software/gdb/).
 To do that, first install `gdb-multiarch`, on Ubuntu, just run: